-An embedded system is some combination of computer hardware and software, either fixed in capability or programmable, that is specifically designed for a particular function.
-Industrial machines, automobiles, medical equipment, cameras, household appliances, airplanes, vending machines and toys (as well as the more obvious cellular phone and PDA) are among the myriad possible hosts of an embedded system.
-Embedded systems that are programmable are provided with programming interfaces, and embedded systems programming is a specialized occupation.
+An embedded system is some combination of computer hardware and software, either fixed in capability or programmable, that is designed for a specific function or for specific functions within a larger system.
+Industrial machines, agricultural and process industry devices, automobiles, medical equipment, cameras, household appliances, airplanes, vending machines and toys as well as mobile devices are all possible locations for an embedded system.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.